Kepnang2/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#Task 9.
+#Task 10.
-Write a program that prints all possible combinations of single-digit numbers.
+Write a program that prints all possible different combinations of two digits.
+Numbers must be separated by ,, followed by a space